ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 asserting that the tree has been constructed correctly.

 **Contact Monitoring**, on the other hand, supports a single-party deployment with no third party.
-The tradeoff is that executing the background monitoring protocol requires an amount of work that's proportional to the number of keys a user has looked up in the past.
+The cost of this is that executing the background monitoring protocol requires an amount of work that's proportional to the number of keys a user has looked up in the past.
 As such, it's less suited to use-cases where users look up a large number of ephemeral keys, but would work ideally in a